SoftwareAG/c8y-docs/content/protocol-integration/lora-loriot-bundle/configure-loriot-credentials-cumulocity.md

 ---

 <a name="cumulocity-loriot-connection-configuration"></a>
-### Creation of Loriot LNS Connection in Cumulocity
+### Creation of Loriot LNS Connection in Cumulocity IoT

 Before using LoRa devices with {{< product-c8y-iot >}}, you must configure the {{< product-c8y-iot >}} Loriot agent endpoint details in the Administration application.
 Click the **Connectivity** tab in the **Settings** menu to create, edit, delete or update multiple Loriot connections.